Wendy Nash, MD

 Senior Child and Adolescent Psychiatrist

 Child Mind Institute

-Wendy Nash Moyal, MD, is a child and adolescent psychiatrist at the Child Mind Institute.
+Wendy Nash, MD, is a senior child and adolescent psychiatrist at the Child Mind Institute.
 She has extensive experience evaluating and treating a wide variety of patients from infancy to adulthood.

-Dr. Moyal’s diverse experiences working in community settings abroad have laid the foundation for her cultural sensitivity and openness to diverse lifestyle choices and treatment practices.
+Dr. Nash’s diverse experiences working in community settings abroad have laid the foundation for her cultural sensitivity and openness to diverse lifestyle choices and treatment practices.
 She is conversant in Spanish from living and working abroad in Chile and the Dominican Republic.
-She has also trained medical students and residents, and provided training in psychiatric treatment to pediatricians in underserved areas.
+She has also trained medical students and residents, and provided training in psychiatric treatment to pediatricians in under-served areas.